w3c/cogai/demos/nld/README.md

 Grammatical structure is treated in terms of dependencies, e.g. adjectives on nouns, and different slots for verbs, e.g. subject and object.
 Word sense ambiguities are resolved through spreading activation, and likewise for resolution of references, and for prepositional attachment.
 This corresponds to a cognitive treatment of statistical parsing.

+Traditional approaches to statistical parsing involve the need for training against very large datasets.
+By comparison humans are able to learn from relatively few examples.
+This demo will take a pragmatic approach as a starting point for further work.
 Future demos will look at how to handle previously unseen words and phrases, in terms of learning from the context, and by asking questions during a dialogue.